GarySimons/girlsrun/README.md

 <strong>Plan</strong>
 * I wanted to have a page with a form to allow users to contact the site owner in a safe and secure manner.
 For this, the simplest way was to use the **EmailJS** service.

-- <strong>Implementation</strong>
+<strong>Implementation</strong>
 * I created my **Contact** app.
 I then created a **view**, a **templates** folder for my **contact.html** file and a **urls.py** file.
 Finally I added the url to my **main urls.py file.**
 * I created a new GMail account for **hannahrobertsruns@gmail.com** who is the fictional owner of the website.
 * Using **EmailJS** I was able to link up to this new GMail account.
 * In my EmailJS account I now set up the **email template** which will be used when users are sending in an email from the form.
 * Following the EmailJS documentation I was able to connect my contact form to send emails to the owner's GMail account.
-* Using **jQuery's hide and show** funtion, I set up a **success message** to show when the email had been sent.
+* Using **jQuery's hide and show** function, I set up a **success message** to show when the email had been sent.

 <strong>Testing</strong>
-* To test my contact form was working, I nagivated to **contact.html** page and filled in the contact us form, and clicked send.
+* To test my contact form was working, I navigated to **contact.html** page and filled in the contact us form, and clicked send.
 The success message was displayed.
-I then checked that the email had been recieved by the owner's GMail account and that all the fields were displaying correctly.
+I then checked that the email had been received by the owner's GMail account and that all the fields were displaying correctly.

 <strong>Results</strong>
 * I was able to fill in the fields of the contact form and the **send** button sent the message.
 The success message was displayed.
-The message was recieved by the correct email account and all the fields were displaying correctly.
+The message was received by the correct email account and all the fields were displaying correctly.

 <strong>Verdict</strong>
 * The test passed, based on the above information and requirements.